EliseZeroTwo/deviceid-exosphere-builder/README.md

 - Latest [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere/releases/)

 ### Steps
-1. Open the EMMC from *Console A* or its backup with NxNandManager, using *Console A* BIS keys
+1. Open the EMMC from *Console A* or its backup with NxNandManager, using *Console A* BIS keys.
 1. Write down the *DeviceID*, without the initial `NX` and the `-0` (or whatever there is) at the end.
-For instance, if it says: `NX1122334455667788-0`, your device would be: `1122334455667788`
+For instance, if it says: `NX1122334455667788-0`, your device would be: `1122334455667788`.
-1. Dump and decrypt `PRODINFO` and `PRODINFOF` partitions from *Console A*
+1. Dump and decrypt `PRODINFO` and `PRODINFOF` partitions from *Console A*.
-1. Close NxNandManager
+1. Close NxNandManager.
 1. Open the EMMC from *Console B* with NxNandManager, using *Console B* BIS keys.
 It may say that it has *BAD CRYPTO*.
 This is expected on a nuked EMMC.
-1. Restore the decrypted `PRODINFO` and `PRODINFO` partitions from Console A into Console B
+1. Restore the decrypted `PRODINFO` and `PRODINFO` partitions from Console A into Console B.
-1. Close NxNandManager
+1. Close NxNandManager.
 1. Follow [this guide](https://switch.homebrew.guide/usingcfw/manualchoiupgrade.html) to recreate the rest of the EMMC partitions, `BOOT0` and `BOOT1` on *Console B* using *Console B* BIS keys, **UP TO AND INCLUDING, STEP 12.
 DO NOT ATTEMPT TO BOOT THE CONSOLE YET**.
 1. On the `SYSTEM` partition, delete all the files/folders of the `save` folder **except the one ending in `120`**.
 Not doing this may end up in the console freezing during boot or Atmosphere showing an error while booting.
 1. Put the latest version of Hekate and Atmosphere on your SD card.
 1. Create the custom Exosphere binary to spoof the DeviceID.
-1. Boot the console using `fusee-primary.bin` or chainload it from Hekate
+1. Boot the console using `fusee-primary.bin` or chainload it from Hekate.

 ## How to create the custom Exosphere binary